 Fisheries Loan and Loan Guarantees

-The Department of Agriculture, Aquaculture and Fisheries provides repayable loans and loan guarantees to promote development of the fisheries sector.
-New entrants, defined as someone who has owned a commercial fishing license for five years or less, are eligible for lower interest rates and equity requirements.
+The Department of Agriculture, Aquaculture and Fisheries (DAAF) provides repayable loans and loan guarantees to promote development of the fisheries sector as a complementary lender.
+Clients interested in a DAAF loan or loan guarantee must first seek financing from a private lender.
+DAAF’s loan program may then be available to help fill the gap between the assistance required and what the client has been approved for privately.
+DAAF will work with other lenders to facilitate succession and new development of viable projects.
+New entrants, defined as someone who has owned a farm for five years or less, may be eligible for lower interest rates and equity requirements.

 Eligible activities include: